Music Students – Protect your most important asset

 Music Teachers – Do you have a duty of care to protect your students?

+Yes!
 If your students, pupils or teaching staff are exposed to sound levels over 85dB you should by law supply suitable and sufficient hearing protection.
 Solid foam type earplugs are an auditory block and not suitable for musicians.
-Pacato earplugs are available in two versions which help turn the volume down by an average of 16 or 19dB, but the near flat frequency response doesn’t effect the music fidelity and conforms with European Standards BS EN 352-2.
+Pacato earplugs are available in two versions which help turn the volume down by an average of 16 or 19dB, but the near flat frequency response doesn’t effect the music fidelity and conforms with European Standards EN 352-2, Module D 2016/425.

 The hazards that affect musicians can be compared to those in any other sector.
 For example: Noise, Manual Handling, Electricity, Slips and Trips and Repetitive Strain Injuries – we could be talking about working in a factory.
 So raising awareness of these issues is key, and where better to start than in education?
 In further and higher education, courses such as Hair and Beauty or Engineering cover Health and Safety during Term One, while those involved in disciplines such as Dance and Drama receive musculoskeletal screening.
 However, the situation in music education is somewhat different.